England's best XI: Gareth Southgate still has selection dilemmas to solve

 Southgate does not have many alternatives for the holding role, but Harry Winks can perhaps count himself unfortunate not to have even made it off the bench against Bulgaria or Kosovo.
 Could his passing ability give England the kind of control they so often lack against top opposition?
 Sky Sports pundit Gary Neville described him as a "must" for England in the summer.

-Henderson and Barkley's places are also up for scrutiny, especially with young creative talents such as Mason Mount and James Maddison waiting in the wings - not to mention Southgate favourite Ruben Loftus-Cheek, who is currently recovering from an injury at Chelsea.
+Henderson and Barkley's places are also the subject of scrutiny, especially with young creative talents such as Mason Mount and James Maddison waiting in the wings - not to mention Southgate favourite Ruben Loftus-Cheek, who is currently recovering from an injury at Chelsea.

 England also have Dele Alli to come back from injury, while Alex Oxlade-Chamberlain provides another alternative, and, if it's creativity he's after, Southgate might even be tempted to look at a wildcard such as Phil Foden.